Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Thermodynamics of trajectories of random walks

 While the $s$-ensemble and the $x$-ensemble are equivalent in the $\tau\to\infty$ (hence $O\to\infty$, as $O$ is time-extensive) limit \cite{budini2014,garrahan2017}, the former is more natural for the study of time-averaged observables of the form $O/\tau$, and the latter is more appropriate for the analysis of their reciprocal, $\tau/O$.
 In the following, we will use one or the other depending on the specific problem under study.

-In fact we will also consider ensembles of biased trajectories with two different tilting parameters.
+In fact, we will also consider ensembles of biased trajectories with two different tilting parameters.
 The latter will be conjugate to two fluctuating time-extensive observables, or a fluctuating observable and the duration of the trajectory $\tau$.
-A description of such $ss$- and $sx$-ensembles, as they are respectively referred to, as well as a more detailed characterization of the ensembles presented above can be found in Appendix B. In the $ss$- and $sx$-ensembles it will also be possible ot obtain the relevant SCGFs by computing the largest eigenvalues of certain transfer operators, which are extensions of those given in Eqs.~(\ref{tilteds}) and (\ref{tiltedx}).
+A description of such $ss$- and $sx$-ensembles, as they are respectively referred to, as well as a more detailed characterization of the ensembles presented above can be found in Appendix B. In the $ss$- and $sx$-ensembles it will also be possible to obtain the relevant SCGFs by computing the largest eigenvalues of certain transfer operators, which are extensions of those given in Eqs.~(\ref{tilteds}) and (\ref{tiltedx}).

 All such tilted operators, as explained above for the $s$-ensemble and regardless of the ensemble under consideration, have something in common: they are not stochastic operators.
-However, by an application of the generalized Doob transform \cite{simon09a,popkov10a,jack2010,chetrite2015} ---which for convenience we will just refer to as the Doob transform in the remaining of this paper---, one obtains an auxiliary process that gives rise to the same statistics as the tilted operator in the long-time limit, but is a proper stochastic process.
+However, by an application of the generalized Doob transform \cite{simon09a,popkov10a,jack2010,chetrite2015} ---which for convenience we will just refer to as the Doob transform in the remainder of this paper---, one obtains an auxiliary process whose statistics is given by $P^s_{\tau}(O)$ in the long-time limit.
 The Doob transform of a tilted operator is discussed in Appendix C and references therein.
-The transformed transition matrix ${\bm \Pi}_\text{Doob}$ gives us the set of transition probabilities that characterize the auxiliary process.
+The transformed transition matrix ${\bm \Pi}_\text{Doob}$, which unlike the tilted operator is a proper stochastic matrix, gives us the set of transition probabilities that characterize the auxiliary process.
 By multiplying these with the corresponding stationary probabilities ${\bm p}^{\text st}$, which satisfy ${\bm \Pi}_\text{Doob}{\bm p}^{\text st}={\bm p}^{\text st}$, we obtain the probability fluxes $(\Pi_\text{Doob})_{ji}p^{\text st}_i$, which are the joint probabilities of being at node $i$ at a given time step, and moving to node $j$ at the next one.
 While the transition matrix ${\bm \Pi}_\text{Doob}$ will give us the optimal link weights in order to sustain a given statistics, the probability fluxes will visually reveal most clearly the network that results from imposing such statistics on the observables of interest, and highlight the optimal paths in it.